Ethiopia’s Omo Valley | Africa’s Last Frontier, National Geographic Magazine: Alcohol Issues in Tribal Ethiopia – Scarred Women Wait for Bull-Jumping

-Women wait for a bull-jumping ceremony in a local bar in Turmi, a Hamar town, and the scars on the their backs are from participating in a bull jumping ceremony.
-They are whipped before the ceremony.
-The scars are a sign that the women are eligible for support from the community in general, but more specifically, from the boys that became men during the bull jumping ceremony.
-They are drinking sorghum beer made from is USAID food aid sorghum that is subsequently fermented for alcohol.
+Women wait for a bull-jumping ceremony to begin in a local bar in Turmi, a Hamar town in the Omo River Valley.
+The scars on the their backs are from participating in a previous bull jumping ceremony where they are whipped.
+The marks are a sign that the women are supported by the community in general, but more specifically, from the boys that became men during the bull jumping ceremony.
+They are drinking beer made from food aid sorghum that was subsequently fermented for alcohol.

 Buy This Image